 Apparently this competitor is targeting many keywords I would have never think of!

 Cons: It’s a paid tool.

-Besides the fact that SEM Rush is a paid (and not cheap), I can think at anything else.
+Besides the fact that SEM Rush is paid (and not cheap), I can think of anything else.

 Some say that the user interface is not very clear, but once you get used to it, it’s really good!

-Best for: to find keyword ideas and asses keyword difficulty
+Best for: to find keyword ideas and assess keyword difficulty

 Pros: Difficulty Score, Volume Score, Opportunity Score Google SERP.

 Moz Keyword Explorer is similar to Google Keyword Planner: it generates a list of keyword suggestions based on a given query.
 But the value of this tool consists in the additional keyword metrics: Difficulty, Volume, and Opportunity scores.

 The Difficulty Score is calculated based on the Page Authority (PA) and Domain Authority (DA) scores of the results ranking on the first page of Google’s search engine for the given query.